emreakdk/QhainQuest/README.md

 **⚠️ Security Warning**: Never expose `DISTRIBUTOR_SECRET_KEY` or `HUAWEI_LLM_TOKEN` in your frontend code or public repositories!

 **📝 Note**: The AI Assistant automatically uses Huawei Cloud LLM when `HUAWEI_LLM_ENDPOINT` and `HUAWEI_LLM_TOKEN` are configured.
-If these are missing, it returns a demo mode message.
+If Huawei Cloud is unavailable, it falls back to the local fallback engine.
 See `api/ai-assistant.js` for integration details.

 ## Deployment Instructions